ServandoBa/InvestmentsDashboard/README.md

-# InvestmentsDashboard
+# Investment Portfolio Visualization

 ## Context
-I have a financial friend who approached me with a specific inquiry: the feasibility of monitoring his investment portfolio in a centralized dashboard.
+I have a financial friend who approached me with a specific inquiry: the feasibility of monitoring his investment portfolio in one visualization.
 Recognizing the potential value in such a solution, I embarked on a project to create a tailored dashboard for him.
 The objective is to empower him with a data-driven tool that facilitates a comprehensive view of his portfolio distribution, enabling informed decision-making in managing his investments.

 Built with:
 - Data wrangling: Python (Python scrypt feature)